Terry Hibbitt

 Terence Arthur Hibbitt (1 December 1947 – 5 August 1994) was an English footballer who played for Leeds United, Newcastle United and Birmingham City.
-His brother Kenny was also a footballer.
+His brother Kenny was also a professional footballer.
 Hibbitt died of cancer in 1994, aged just 46.

 During his time at Leeds he played in the second leg of the 1968 Inter-Cities Fairs Cup Final as they defeated Ferencváros on aggregate.
 He also made 12 appearances (and scored 3 goals) as they won the First Division in 1968–69.

 Gateshead

-He went on to play non-league football with Gateshead until 1986, during which time he also coached the team.
+Hibbitt went on to play non-league football with Gateshead until 1986, during which time he also coached the team.
 He made 130 appearances in all competitions for Gateshead, scoring seven goals.